15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Venice Beach

 Like many of the finest beaches along Florida’s Gulf Coast, Venice Beach presents guests with sparkling white sand, calm waters, and Instagrammable lifeguard watchtowers.
-The enormous beach also comes with waterfront restaurants and bars, which add a fun layer of atmosphere to Venice Beach.
+The enormous beach also comes with waterfront restaurants and bars, which, in our opinion, add a fun layer of atmosphere to Venice Beach.

-When you’ve had your fix of sun, you don’t have to be in a rush to return to Siesta Key.
+Once you’ve had your fix of sun, you don’t have to be in a rush to return to Siesta Key.
 Within walking distance are several historic buildings featuring architecture influenced by the Renaissance.
-Dotting the streets of Venice, FL, you’ll also find fun shops, parlors, cafes, and bars.
+Dotting the streets of Venice, FL, we also found plenty of fun shops, parlors, cafes, and bars.

 Lido Key

 Just north of Siesta Key is another key that perfectly balances man-made fun and untouched tranquility.
-Lido Key is a quiet stretch of white sand compared to Siesta Key, Anna Maria Island, and Venice.
-(Not that the locals are complaining!)
+Lido Key is a quieter stretch of white sand than Siesta Key, Anna Maria Island, and Venice.
+(Not that we’re complaining!)

 Lido Key

-Lido Key is home to an expansive mangrove forest.
+Our favorite spot on Lido Key is its expansive mangrove forest.
 Discover the exciting ecosystem by exploring the many natural mangrove tunnels on a kayak or a stand-up paddleboard (SUP).
 While kayaking along the waterways, keep your eyes peeled for wildlife, including a variety of species of birds and, if you’re really lucky, manatees!

 The peaceful Lido Beach offers a welcoming escape and is a popular spot to surf along the local coast.
-(Not to mention, the beach gives you front-row tickets to yet another spectacular sunset; it’s an especially romantic spot for couples!)
+(Not to mention, the beach gives you front-row tickets to yet another spectacular sunset; we think it’s an especially romantic spot for couples.)

 Captiva Beach Resort